openhab/openhab-google-assistant/docs/USAGE.md

 To map the [default thermostat modes of Google](https://developers.home.google.com/cloud-to-cloud/traits/temperaturesetting.html) (on, off, heat, cool, etc.) to custom ones for your specific setup, you can use the `thermostatModes` config option on the thermostat group.
 E.g. `[ thermostatModes="off=OFF:WINDOW_OPEN,heat=COMFORT:BOOST,eco=ECO,on=ON,auto" ]` will enable the following five modes in Google Home `"off, heat, eco, on, auto"` that will be translated to `"OFF, COMFORT, ECO, ON, auto"`.
 You can specify alternative conversions using the colon sign, so that in the former example "BOOST" in openHAB would also be translated to "heat" in Google.
 For the translation of Google modes to openHAB always the first option after the equal sign is used.
-By default the integration will provide `"off,heat,cool,on,heatcool,auto,eco"`.
+By default, the integration will provide `"off,heat,cool,on,heatcool,auto,eco"`.

 You can also set up a Thermostat for using it as a temperature sensor.
 To do so, create a Thermostat group and only add one item member as "thermostatTemperatureAmbient".
 However, it is recommended to prefer the `TemperatureSensor` type for simple temperature reports (but currently there is no UI support in Google Home).